Hamzaali565/nest-learning/README.md

 // \* nest g controller auth/controller-name

 // create a new service in auth folder "You Can write your buisness logic "
-// \* nest g controller auth/controller-name
+// \* nest g service auth/controller-name

 // use validation-pipe
 // \* pnpm i class-validator